RetroDECK/ES-DE/FAQ.md

 ## How do I add more themes?

 Refer to the official list of [recommended theme sets](https://gitlab.com/es-de/themes/themes-list) for a selection of high-quality themes.
 There are also some brief instructions there on how to download and install them.
 More comprehensive documentation is available in the _Themes_ section of the [User guide](USERGUIDE.md#themes).
-In addition to the recommended theme sets you'll be able to find a lot of additional themes if doing a web search as almost all RetroPie-compatible themes can be used with ES-DE.
-Just be aware that many of these do not include support for modern systems like PlayStation 3 and Nintendo Switch so those platforms may look a bit ugly depending on how the theme has been written.
+A built-in theme downloader is also planned for a future release.

 ## The themes I've added don't seem to work?

-Only RetroPie EmulationStation themes are supported, you can't use themes that were specifically developed for Batocera or Recalbox EmulationStation.
-A very few RetroPie themes like es-theme-carbon-2021 will not work either due to technical reasons.
-Refer to the official list of [recommended theme sets](https://gitlab.com/es-de/themes/themes-list) for a selection of high-quality themes that have been thoroughly tested with ES-DE.
+Most themes from Batocera, Recalbox and similar EmulationStation forks can't be used as ES-DE has a different theme engine than those applications.
+For the time being RetroPie themes can be used, but support for these legacy themes will be removed in a future version.

 ## I used to be a Batocera/Recalbox user and ES-DE can't seem to find some of my games?

-ES-DE uses the RetroPie naming conventions.
-In most cases the ROM directories are identical but for historical reasons some of them unfortunately don't match.
-For example Nintendo GameCube is called _gc_ in RetroPie and ES-DE while being named _gamecube_ in Batocera and Recalbox.
-The same is true for some other systems like n3ds vs. 3ds for Nintendo 3DS.
+ES-DE uses mostly the same system names as these other frontends, but there are some exceptions for historical reasons.
+For example Nintendo GameCube is called _gc_ ES-DE while being named _gamecube_ in Batocera and Recalbox.
+The same is true for some other systems like _n3ds_ vs. _3ds_ for Nintendo 3DS.
 See the _Supported game systems_ section at the bottom of the [User guide](USERGUIDE.md#supported-game-systems) where there's a table listing the system names that ES-DE expects.

 ## Can ES-DE update itself automatically when a new release becomes available?

-ES-DE 2.0.0 includes a check for new versions and will show a notification window on startup if there is a new release available for download.
+ES-DE includes a check for new versions and will show a notification window on startup if there is a new release available for download.
 As a second step downloading of the new version will be implemented and on some platforms automatic updating will be added as well.
 It's however unlikely that automatic upgrading will be feasible for all package formats.
 The process to manually upgrade ES-DE is covered in the _Upgrading to a newer release_ section of the [User guide](USERGUIDE.md#upgrading-to-a-newer-release).
 If you find the update notification messages annoying you can change the frequency of update checks between _Always_, _Daily_, _Weekly_, _Monthly_ or _Never_ from the _Other settings_ menu.

 ## I can't find any game media links in the gamelist.xml files, where is this data stored?

 ES-DE works very differently compared to all other EmulationStation forks when it comes to handling of game media.
 There are no links in the gamelist.xml files, instead media files are simply matched against the ROM/game file names which makes for a much simpler, faster and completely portable setup.
 Migrating game media from other EmulationStation forks (and potentially from other frontends as well) can be accomplished quite easily.
 See the next question below for more information.
 Make sure to also read the _Migrating from other EmulationStation forks_ section of the [User guide](USERGUIDE.md#migrating-from-other-emulationstation-forks) to avoid data loss if running ES-DE with existing data from another EmulationStation fork.

-## It seems like gamelist.xml files in the ROMs directory tree are no longer getting loaded in ES-DE 2.0?
+## It seems like gamelist.xml files in the ROMs directory tree are no longer getting loaded as of ES-DE 2.0?

 Yes, to optionally read gamelist.xml files from the ROMs directory tree in previous releases was a mistake as it has caused a lot of confusion as well as invalid bug reports.
 As such the logic has now been changed to only read these files from .emulationstation/gamelists/ which is where they belong.
 If you insist on retaining the old logic you can do so by manually setting LegacyGamelistFileLocation to true in es_settings.xml as explained [here](INSTALL-DEV.md#settings-not-configurable-via-the-gui), but it's definitely not recommended.